joesmio/joesmio.github.io/index.md

 ![Profile Image]({{ site.picture }}){: style="float: center"}

-I am a postdoc in [QET Labs at the University of Bristol](https://www.bristol.ac.uk/people/person/Joe-Smith-acb28703-28ff-44b0-8929-ff449fb7e979/) designing silicon chips to connect and control single spins.
+I am a postdoc designing silicon chips to connect and control single spins currently based in [QET Labs, University of Bristol, UK](https://www.bristol.ac.uk/people/person/Joe-Smith-acb28703-28ff-44b0-8929-ff449fb7e979/).

 My research looks to create useful applications from lab demonstrations with the injection of technologies.
 One target is answering whether single atom-like defects in solids can be controlled at scale, by borrowing existing semiconductor processing tools.